-Jackie Hart, Currently living in Palmerston North.
+Jackie Hart, Jackie lived in Palmerston North until he passed away in 2008.
 Return to Personalities.

 The following is from an interview with

 Jackie started the second season of Taita on a Rudge road bike.
 With his brother Bill they purchased the bike which had been converted from a road machine with “minimal cost -- and it was rough!”
 (Jackie’s words)

 They used it for their first meeting and Les Wilkinson, a stranger to them, visited the next morning and picked up the front of the bike by the front wheel.
 He said, “thought so, the flywheels are too heavy!”
 He took the bike away to his garage and stripped the motor down.
 Ted Young, an expert on Rudge motors, then took over and machined the flywheels down and did a few other bits and pieces.
 It made a world of difference and the brothers rode it for about ¾ of the season.
 Dick Lawton, the top JAP tuner at Taita was approached by a local butcher who offered to lend the brothers the money to buy a good JAP bike from Bruce Abernethy.

 Brother Bill retired at the end of that season and Jackie went on to use the bike for the next season then bought a better bike from Abernethy.
 “I was just a second stringer at Taita and Gerry Mathieson (manager??) was going crook at Palmerston North because Alf Clarkin had shifted to Taita.
 I got a telegram—‘place in team, hotel expenses if you ride for us.’
 Jack Hunt was manager at Taita and ‘we were all mugs and not getting any better’ so I transferred to Palmerston North and went all right up here.”

 “Dick Lawton was doing my JAP motor and I had a superiority with bike performance over others so I made good money up here.”